QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

     stations = read_stations(station_file)

 Detect runs on continuous data between two defined timestamps.
 Internally, QuakeMigrate uses UTCDateTime (from obspy) to parse the timestamps so you can input your dates in any way that is understandable.
-However, using an isoformat like datetime string (as below) is recommended.
+However, using an isoformat-like datetime string (as below) is recommended.

 ::